Adverse Drug Reactions - Part I

 Pharmacodynamic Drug-drug Interactions

-To produce an effect in target and non-target tissues, a drug must be able to form a complex with its intended and/or unintended receptor.
-The intended or unintended effect produced by a given plasma level of a drug may result from chronic use or the presence of one or more drugs that lead to (1) changes in the number of available receptors or their ability to respond; or lead to (2) pharmacological, (3) physiological, and (4) chemical drug interactions, which at times may also be used to therapeutic advantage (Table 3).
-6
+Pharmacokinetic drug-drug interactions occur when one drug alters the response of target and non-target tissues to another drug.6 The intended or unintended effect produced by a given plasma level of a drug may result from chronic use or the presence of one or more drugs that lead to (1) changes in the number of available receptors or their ability to respond; or lead to (2) pharmacological, (3) physiological, and (4) chemical drug interactions, which at times may also be used to therapeutic advantage (Table 3).6

 Table 3.
 Pharmacodynamic Drug-drug Interactions.